cannatag/ldap3/docs/manual/source/tutorial.rst

 SASL provides additional methods to identify the user, as an external certificate or a Kerberos ticket.

 .. sidebar:: Distinguished Names
     The DIT is a hierarchical structure, as a filesystem.
-To identify a stored object you must specify its *path* starting from the top of the Tree down to the last leaf that represents the object.
-This path is called the **Distinguished Name** (DN) of an object and is constructed with the names, separated by a comma, of all the objects that form the path from the leaf to the top of the Tree.
+To identify an entry you must specify its *path* starting from the top of the Tree down to the last leaf that represents the entry.
+This path is called the **Distinguished Name** (DN) of an entry and is constructed with the names, separated by a comma, of all the entries that form the path from the leaf to the top of the Tree.
     The DN of an entry is unique in throughout the DIT and changes only if you move the entry to another container within the DIT.
     The parts of the DN are called **Relative Distinguished Name** (RDN) because are unique only in the context where they are defined.
-So, for example, if you have a *person* object with RDN ``cn=Fred`` that is stored in an *organizational unit* with RDN ``ou=users`` that is stored in an *organization* with RDN ``o=company`` the DN of the *person* object will be ``cn=Fred, ou=users, o=company``.
+So, for example, if you have a *person* entry with RDN ``cn=Fred`` that is stored in an *organizational unit* with RDN ``ou=users`` that is stored in an *organization* with RDN ``o=company`` the DN of the *person* entry will be ``cn=Fred, ou=users, o=company``.
-    The RDN value must be unique in the context where the object is stored, but there is no specification in the LDAP schema on which attribute to use as RDN for a specific class.
+    The RDN value must be unique in the context where the entry is stored, but there is no specification in the LDAP schema on which attribute to use as RDN for a specific class.

 .. note::